 Sexual harassment creates an atmosphere that, if not challenged, can normalise inappropriate behaviours and provide an environment that may lead to sexual violence.
-The school therefore acknowledges the importance of recognising the nature of, identifying and challenging sexual violence and sexual harassment in its wider approach to safeguarding and promoting the welfare of children, through policies; and through the curriculum.
+The school therefore recognises the importance of identifying and challenging sexual violence and sexual harassment in its wider approach to safeguarding and promoting the welfare of children, through policies and through the curriculum.